Brekke-Technologies/.github/profile/README.md

 - [Branch off issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-a-branch-for-an-issue)
 - [Testing Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html)

 ## ⚙️ Operations

 ### Planned Meetings
 #### Issue Planning
-This begins as soon as a contract is signed for a project.
-The project should be created within Gtihub titled the project with a descirption that aligns with the project.
-As an entire team we walk through the business requirements outlined in the contract and develop high-level issues.
-Individually we will go through each issue and outline the descirption and acceptance criteria.
-A point estimate is assigned to the issue.
-The issues are then slotted to an iteration.
+Issue planning starts as soon as a contract is signed for a project.
+The project should be created within GitHub, titled appropriately, with a description that aligns with the project.
+The entire team will walk through the business requirements outlined in the contract and develop high-level issues.
+Each issue will be individually detailed with a description and acceptance criteria, and assigned a point estimate.
+The issues are then slotted into an iteration.
 #### Weekly Recap
-This meeting is performed weekly to check the high-level status of a project, discuss any blockers, and discuss any updates to the timeline for our customers.
+This weekly meeting checks the high-level status of a project, discusses any blockers, and updates the timeline for our customers.

 ### Communication
-Using the discussion within the issue and MR's, any information about blockers, questions about the issues, and suggestions to the code.
-This provides a seamless discussion experience that focuses on flexiblity while minimizing meetings.
-Communication should be kept as close to Github as possible instead of IM or Email.
+Communication should be conducted within the issue and merge request discussions.
+This includes information about blockers, questions about the issues, and code suggestions.
+This approach provides a seamless discussion experience that focuses on flexibility while minimizing meetings.
+Communication should be kept as close to GitHub as possible, instead of using IM or email.

 ### Engineer Workflow
-As soon as a project begins each engineer should review the entirity of the project and understand the priority and work required.
-If this is not clear, questions should be asked within the discussion of the issue.
-The engineer should assign themeselves to the first of the prioritized issues and begin work.
-If there is a need to split up, add, or udpate an issue, a discussion with the PO should happen preferrably through the issue discussion.
+At the start of a project, each engineer should review the entire project to understand the priorities and required work.
+If anything is unclear, questions should be asked within the issue discussion.
+Engineers should assign themselves to the first prioritized issue and begin work.
+If there is a need to split up, add, or update an issue, a discussion with the PO should occur, preferably through the issue discussion.

 ## 📚 Learn